Bluefish: Culinary use

-Bluefish may be baked or poached, or smoked.
+Bluefish may be baked or smoked.
 The smaller ones ("snapper blues") are generally fried, as they are not very oily.

 Because of its fattiness, bluefish goes rancid rapidly, so it is generally not found far from its fisheries, but where it is available, it is often inexpensive.
 It must be refrigerated and consumed soon after purchase; some recipes call for keeping it in vinegar and wine before cooking, in vina d'alhos or en escabeche.

 Nutrition

 By the same token, it is high in omega-3 fatty acids, but also in mercury and PCBs, containing the high level of about 0.4 ppm of mercury on average, comparable to albacore tuna or Spanish mackerel.
-For that reason, the U.S. FDA recommends that young children and women of childbearing age consume no more than one serving per week (a serving size is about 4 ounces uncooked for an adult, 2 ounces for children ages 4–7 years, 3 ounces for children ages 8–10 years, and 4 ounces for children 11 years and older).
+For that reason, the U.S. FDA recommends that young children and women of childbearing age consume no more than one serving per week (a serving size is about 4 oz uncooked for an adult, 2 oz for children ages 4–7 years, 3 oz for children ages 8–10 years, and 4 ounces for children 11 years and older).